bat-literature/bat-literature.github.io/README.md

 [Introduction](#introduction) / [Methods](#methods) / [Prerequisites](#prerequisites) / [Results](#results) / [Discussion](#Discussion)

-## In A Hurry?
+If you'd like to explore BatLit, please review the examples below.
+Alternatively, if you'd like to learn more about why BatLit exists, and how it was built, please skip to the [`Introduction`](#introduction).

-### Text Search
+### Example: Text Search

 BatLit can be searched and discovered through Zenodo at https://zenodo.org/communities/batlit.
 Zenodo offers powerful search features through a point-and-click web interface.

 Example:

 Carla would like to search for literature that mention "Rhinolophus sinicus" in their associated metadata (e.g., title, abstract).
-She uses Zenodo and enters "Rhinolophus sinicus" in the search box of the BatLit community producing the following query: https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus .
+She uses Zenodo and enters "Rhinolophus sinicus" in the search box of the BatLit community producing the following query: [https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus](https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus .
 On inspecting the initial results, she limits to see only publications that are openly available by selecting `Access Status > Open` in the Zenodo web search results.

 [![search dropdown](assets/zenodo-search.png)](https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus)

 [![results](assets/zenodo-results.png)](https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus)

-### Web Search For Zotero Record
+### Example: Web Search For Specific Zotero Record

 BatLit is managed in Zotero.
 Each Zotero records has a group id and an item id.
 These ids are unique identifiers for a record.
 The ids are used to create a life science identifier for each literature record with the following syntax: